paavamaani/StackOverflow-Clone/README.md

 *	Using Kafka, I was able to build a fault-tolerant and scalable system.
 As the number of concurrent users grew, each thread was handled in a reliable     manner.
 *	I utilized Kafka as a messaging queue to handle numerous requests in the backend to manage big-weight resources.
 I also used Connection pooling to       speed up the fetch response.

-## Policy used to decide entry of data into database
-#### MySQL :
-I stored tags in MySQL because these entities are independent.

-#### MongoDB:
-MongoDB is a schema-less database, and its unstructured.
-I stored messages, questions, and users in MongoDB for faster retrieval.
-Scaling helps in increasing the performance of an application.

 ## Screenshots of the App

 <img src="./images/architecture.png">